Special Education Language

 - is meeting developmental milestones, and

-- gets along with peers and teachers,
+- gets along with peers and teachers.

-FBA or Functional Behavior Assesment
+FBA: Functional Behavior Assesment

-The Family Educational Rights and Privacy Act is another federal law.
-It ensures that a child's school records are kept private.
-It also gives parents the right to see and amend their child's school records.
+The Family Educational Rights and Privacy Act is a federal law that ensures that a child's school records are kept private.
+It also gives parents the right to see and change their child's school records.
 This applies to all students, not just special education students.
 If the school violates a student's privacy rights, a parent can: